Picture the scene. It’s the late 1960s and early 1970s in Alaska.

+Picture the scene.
+It’s the late 1960s and early 1970s in Alaska.
 Pipeline construction has brought money flooding into the state.
 Anchorage is a wild and dangerous city.
 It’s a beacon of opportunity for working men and women from all over the country.
 It doesn’t take long for Anchorage’s population to double in size — and the crime rate duly booms too!

 Brothels, bars, clubs, and gambling joints pop up overnight.
 Alcohol and drugs rain from the sky, fueling an already-raging fire.
 Plenty of people live in the fast lane, pulling in huge paychecks.
 Mobsters, prostitutes, bikers, and con artists set their sights on them, wanting a cut of the money for themselves.

+All this debauchery set the scene for some remarkable stories, and we share the dirty details on this half-day tour in Anchorage.
 This excursion explores the city’s seedy underbelly during this notorious era, with most attention focused on the notorious Spenard neighborhood — the epicenter of it all.

-Kim’s father, John F. “Johnny” Rich, was a major player in the underworld of Anchorage, Alaska, in the 1960s.
+Kim’s father, John F. “Johnny” Rich, was a major player in the underworld of Anchorage in the 1960s.
 Her mother was Frances “Ginger” Rich, an exotic dancer and B-girl who suffered from mental illness.
 Kim’s father was brutally murdered when she was 15, a consequence of his lifestyle.
 This true story is the perfect companion piece for this Alaska food tour.

-On this Anchorage half-day tour, we spend 3 hours walking this infamous neighborhood eating good food, having strong drinks, and exploring the true crime history of the city’s underground.
+On this Anchorage half-day tour, we spend 3.5 hours walking this infamous neighborhood eating good food, having strong drinks, and exploring the true crime history of the city’s underground.
 We then end our night with drinks at one of the most famous bars in Alaskan history.

 This 21 and older Anchorage food tour is not for the faint of heart, children, or the pious.
 While we do talk about factual, true crime events, which were terrible, our guides do not go into graphic detail.
 Our goal is to maintain an accurate retelling of historical events tastefully and intriguingly.